 Every month we want to feature a Sickle Cell Warrior and their story.
 If you want to tell your story please contact us!
 Remember you are not alone, and we are here to bridge the gap.

-BTG is honored to have Mercedes in our Support Group.
-She is an amazing and strong Young woman and her son is a handsome young man who has overcome so many obstacles to become the successful man he is today.
+BTG is honored to have Olumide in our Support Group.
+He is an amazing and strong young man who has overcome so many obstacles to become the successful man he is today.
 We just want to commend him on his courageous strength and faith.

 Diagnosis: Sickle Cell Anemia

 Group: Bridging The Gap